Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="performance-configuration-what-is-percentiledurationthresholdinmilliseconds"></a>
 #### What is percentileDurationThresholdInMilliseconds

-This is the minimum duration (in milliseconds) when {percentile}% of users is above the {percentileDurationThresholdInMilliseconds}.
+This is the minimum duration (in milliseconds) when {percentile}% of users are above the {percentileDurationThresholdInMilliseconds}.

 <a name="performance-configuration-what-is-minaffectedusercount"></a>
 #### What is minAffectedUserCount